tauri-apps/plugins-workspace/plugins/stronghold/README.md

 fn main() {
     tauri::Builder::default()
         .plugin(tauri_plugin_stronghold::Builder::new(|password| {
-            // TODO: hash the password here with e.g. argon2, blake2b or any other secure algorithm
+            // Hash the password here with e.g. argon2, blake2b or any other secure algorithm

-            // An example implementation using the rust-argon2 crate for hashing the password
+            // Here is an example implementation using the `rust-argon2` crate for hashing the password

             use argon2::{hash_raw, Config, Variant, Version};